purescript-spec/purescript-spec/README.md

 ### Running Tests

-When using `runNode` you can follow the conventions of [pulp](https://github.com/bodil/pulp) and run your tests with `pulp test`.
+When using `run` you can follow the conventions of [pulp](https://github.com/bodil/pulp) and run your tests with `pulp test`.

 If you're not using pulp you can compile using `psc` and run the compiled